-The ARC and its components (normal cost, UAAL, and mid-year contribution interest) were obtained from the biennial actuarial valuations, prepared by an independent actuary.
-The most recent valuation was prepared as of March 1, 2010 using census data collected as of March 1, 2010 and health care claims for the period ended March 1, 2010.
+The ARC and its components (normal cost, UAAL, and mid-year contribution interest) in the table on the previous page were obtained from the biennial actuarial valuations, prepared by an independent actuary.
+The FY 2012 and FY 2011 ARC amounts were obtained from a March 1, 2010 valuation while the FY 2010 ARC amount was obtained from a March 1, 2008 valuation.

-Retiree and spouse contribution rates at May 31, 2011 are as follows:
+Retiree and spouse contribution rates at May 31, 2012 are as follows: